khsamonte/blog/markdown/japanese/first-year-studying-japanese.md

-##### Ken Samonte | April 28, 2024 (Sunday)
+##### Ken Samonte | April 30, 2024 (Tuesday)

+Hi.
+This post is about my first year of studying Japanese and everything I learned along the way.
+If you plan to learn a new language, this may serve as an inspirational starting framework so you can avoid some of the mistakes I made.

 ## Background

-Hi.
 I'm a 30-year-old full-time programmer from the Philippines.
-I started studying Japanese exactly one year ago, on April 30th, 2023, when I attended my first online class in a language school.
-Prior to that, I had been learning on Duolingo at a very relaxed pace, so I knew how to read Hiragana and Katakana.
 I am presently bilingual with Tagalog as my native language (NL) and a C1 Level of proficiency in English.

-The phonetics of Japanese and Tagalog are very similar since they are both _syllable-timed_ languages, whereas English is a _stress-timed_ language, so its pronunciation was much easier to digest for me.
+Currently, my Japanese is around A2 based on the [CEFR self-assessment grid](https://europass.europa.eu/system/files/2020-05/CEFR%20self-assessment%20grid%20EN.pdf).

+I started studying Japanese (seriously) exactly one year ago, on April 30th, 2023, when I attended my first online class in a language school.
+Prior to that, I knew some of the basics, like how to read Hiragana and Katakana.

 ---